shutingrz/bind9/doc/arm/reference.rst

    ``rndc nta -f``, or for all NTAs by setting ``nta-recheck`` to zero.

-   For convenience, TTL-style time unit suffixes can be used to specify the NTA recheck interval in seconds, minutes or hours.
+   For convenience, TTL-style time unit suffixes can be used to specify the NTA recheck interval in seconds, minutes, or hours.
 It also accepts ISO 8601 duration formats.

    The default is five minutes.
-It cannot be longer than ``nta-lifetime`` (which cannot be longer than a week).
+It cannot be longer than ``nta-lifetime``, which cannot be longer than a week.

 ``max-zone-ttl``
-   Specifies a maximum permissible TTL value in seconds.
+   This specifies a maximum permissible TTL value in seconds.
 For convenience, TTL-style time unit suffixes may be used to specify the maximum value.
-When loading a zone file using a ``masterfile-format`` of ``text`` or ``raw``, any record encountered with a TTL higher than ``max-zone-ttl`` will cause the zone to be rejected.
+When loading a zone file using a ``masterfile-format`` of ``text`` or ``raw``, any record encountered with a TTL higher than ``max-zone-ttl`` causes the zone to be rejected.

    This is useful in DNSSEC-signed zones because when rolling to a new DNSKEY, the old key needs to remain available until RRSIG records have expired from caches.
-The ``max-zone-ttl`` option guarantees that the largest TTL in the zone will be no higher than the set value.
+The ``max-zone-ttl`` option guarantees that the largest TTL in the zone is no higher than the set value.

    (NOTE: Because ``map``-format files load directly into memory, this option cannot be used with them.)